 Parents should try to make sure that students are fluent in the use of such technology while they are still in high school so that they don’t have to get used to it while they are also adjusting to the increased academic demands at college.
 Some school districts have embraced technology — they provide students with an assistive technology evaluation (or recommend certain programs themselves) and then teach them to use whatever tools are recommended.
 Parents whose district doesn’t do this but who want to get their student started can contact their state’s assistive technology center to ask about an evaluation and any possible sources of funding (you can look up your state’s resources here).

-Once your child gets access to the software, it’s important that she use it regularly so she will be prepared to work with it independently at college.
+Once your child gets access to the software, it’s important that they use it regularly so they will be prepared to work with it independently at college.
 Keep in mind that no matter how widely available the software is, colleges are not required to provide students with any kind of training in how to use it effectively, though some schools have someone available to help students.

 Parents also may want to invest in software programs designed to catch the errors of individuals with dyslexia (e.g., Ginger or Ghotit) or word-prediction software (e.g, Co-Writer) or enable the built-in feature of their word processing program that can help them to spell the words they want to use correctly in the first place.
 These can be very helpful for papers completed outside of the classroom, because even if students are accommodated for spelling on exams (i.e., if they are not penalized for spelling errors) they are unlikely to receive such dispensation for papers completed outside of exam settings.